GPT-4 Vision vs LLaVA

 GPT-4 and LLaVA are not compared on the same benchmark datasets.

-GPT-4’s performance is evaluated on a narrow suite of standard academic vision benchmarks.
+GPT-4’s performance is evaluated on a narrow standard academic vision benchmarks.
 Thorough benchmark assessments were performed, which encompassed simulated examinations originally designed for human candidates.
 These evaluations encompassed a range of tests, such as the Olympiads and AP exams, based on publicly accessible 2022-2023 editions, conducted without any dedicated preparation for these specific exams.

 Performance of GPT-4 on academic benchmarks.